stigtsp/jfpg/README.md

 -----------

 - There is no forward secrecy.
-A given sender/receiver pair will calculate the same shared key for all of their messages.
-This may be added in the future.
+A given sender/receiver pair will calculate the same shared secret for all of their messages.

 - jfpg does not manage keys for you.
 This is a problem that is likely beyond the ability of a command line utility to handle properly.